 Blackjack is one of the most popular casino games anywhere in the world.
 The potential to win huge sums of money by simply beating one other person is a lure few can resist.
 It’s just you and the dealer.
 You have two cards each.
 The one who gets closest to 21 wins.
 The loser gets nothing.

-In the earlier days of its rise in popularity, card counters became ‘a thing'.
-Very, very clever people were able to keep track of all the cards that had already been dealt at the table. this allowed them to work out what cards were left in the deck.
-As a result, they could calculate the odds on a winning hand and increase their bets accordingly.
+In the earlier days of its rise in popularity, card counters became ‘a thing’.
+Very, very clever people were able to keep track of all the cards that had already been dealt at the table.
+This allowed them to work out what cards were left in the deck.
+As a result, they could calculate the odds of a winning hand and increase their bets accordingly.

-But casinos soon caught on and not only did the ban the card counters, but they also implemented sail safe measures to ensure it couldn't happen again.
-There is now a huge amount of cameras overhead tables.
+But casinos soon caught on, and not only did they ban the card counters, but they also implemented fail-safe measures to ensure it couldn’t happen again.
+There is now a huge amount of cameras pointed at the tables.
 Behind those cameras are casino employees trained to spot card counters and cheats.

 That is why we see multiple packs of cards being used at Blackjack tables.
 They also use automatic shufflers and change the dealers more often.
 If it looks like somebody may be cheating, a new dealer with more experience is placed at the table.
 The idea is that with speed, they can stop the card counting because they are simply going too fast.

 So basically, other than luck, there are no real strategies for playing blackjack.
 Other than general guidelines on when to stick, call etc… There are, however, betting strategies for the game instead.

 Blackjack strategies can differ from one player to another.
 A lot will depend on the amount of risk that you are willing to take to get as close to 21 as possible.

 Whichever tactic you decide to adopt when playing, you do have to be careful not to drift away from the aim of the game, which is to beat the dealer’s hand.